merely-useful/py-rse/index.md

 -   Create a Python package using [setuptools][setuptools].
 -   Distribute that package via [TestPyPI][testpypi].
 -   Install that package and others using [pip][pip].
--   Create and use a \gref{virtual environment}{virtual_environment} to manage Python package installations.
+-   Create and use a [virtual environment][virtual_environment] to manage Python package installations.
 -   Write a README file for a Python package.
 -   Explain the different kinds of audiences for package documentation.
 -   Use [Sphinx][sphinx] to create and preview documentation for a package.
--   Create a GitHub release for a Python package using \gref{semantic versioning}{semantic_versioning}.
+-   Create a GitHub release for a Python package using [semantic versioning][semantic_versioning].
--   Explain where and how to obtain a \gref{DOI}{doi} for a software release.
+-   Explain where and how to obtain a [DOI][doi] for a software release.
 -   Describe some academic journals that publish software papers.

 <!--chapter:end:chapters/objectives.Rmd-->